Eversheds Sutherland trainee recruitment

 Continue reading

-It helps that “there are some decent human beings”.
-Trainees all get along very well with the only obstacle being how busy everyone is: “My peers are very supportive and will help when asked.
-Understandably, they are quite busy and can be difficult to reach but they will always find time”.
 With Eversheds present in significant numbers in eleven locations across the UK – many of which date back to the merger of a disparate collection of national practices 25 years ago, when the Eversheds brand was born – this is as much a national firm as a City one.
-Those qualifying into the firm’s London office take a rate of £95,000, whilst NQs in the regions trouser £62,000.

 Eversheds Sutherland also has a major international presence; even pre-Sutherland merger the firm was represented in 27 countries outside the UK — mostly in Europe, but also in Asia and the Middle East.
-But international secondments are apparently still yet to restart following the pandemic, eliciting some grumbles from rookies.
-Pre-Covid, typical destinations included Paris, Hong Kong, Singapore, Abu Dhabi, Doha and Qatar.
+Unfortunately, international secondments are still yet to restart properly after being axed during the pandemic but the firm has started to roll-out two-week long “business trips” for its trainees.
+Munich, Amsterdam and Dusseldorf were the only destinations mentioned so far but watch this space!
 As for client secondments, rookies report stints with the likes of HSBC, Amazon and the Department of Transport.
+Though there are a few grumbles that these weren’t offered to trainees up north.

 Perks don’t appear to be the perkiest, according to insiders.
-“There are some perks but these are not widely publicised or very useful,” one respondent to the 2023-24 Legal Cheek Survey tells us.
-“The food in the office is bad and expensive,” another says.
-However, that does not seem to be the full picture.
+“It’s ok, market standard, nothing to shout about”, one respondent to the 2023-24 Legal Cheek Survey tells us.
 Gymflex, private health insurance, free parking at UK offices (“great for weekend city visits”, says one rookie), free breakfast and food are all appreciated, as well as surprise drops to trainees’ desks, like advent calendars at Christmas and Easter eggs at Easter.
+Hungry trainees be warned, however, as on the food front one trainee tells us that “there was once snacks available in the office, but this has been reduced to a measly few pieces of fruit for 50 people to fight over”.

 With a little regional competition between trainees, office bragging rights are a big deal.
 But consensus is that the Real Madrid and Barcelona of Eversheds’ UK offices are the London and Manchester digs.
 “Win the office lottery and a spectacular view of St Paul’s is your reward.
 Lose and you’ll soon forget what daylight looks like,” vaunts one London aficionado.
-However, Manchester trainees are thrilled with the recent move to Two New Bailey Square.
+It can’t be too bad as the skyline rooftop at the London HQ was recently used to unveil West Ham United’s latest football kit.
+Manchester trainees, meanwhile, are thrilled with the recent move to Two New Bailey Square.
 “The new Manchester office is beautiful — especially the roof terrace with views out over the city,” says an insider.
 Many of the other offices are also in the process of being refurbished and have now added eco-friendly features in the form of garden rooftops with beehives.
 As one insider exclaimed: “We grow vegetables on the roof!”.
 There appears to be just one grumble on the office front: “A recent renovation hasn’t really improved the feeling of the Birmingham office — it still feels dated and a little dark.”

 Deadlines